RuxinMa/packpilot/Project_Docs/PRD-LS1.md

 #### 3.3.2 Non-functional Requirements

+##### Data Validation
+a.
+Container dimensions (length, width, height) must be positive numbers.

+b.
+Worker selection is mandatory and must be valid.

 ##### User Experience and Usability
 a.
-The User interface should be intuitive with clear instructions for all task assignments and task history adjustments.
+The interface is intuitive and clear with dynamic effects and smooth interaction.

 b.
-The pop-up window should provide an error message for invalid inputs.
+Effective error messages for incorrect or incomplete input.

+c.
+Vertical scrolling if the list of tasks or items extends beyond the viewing area.

 ##### Security
 a.
 Only authorized manager-level users can access task assignments and task history.